All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

 In the rapyuta.io console, on the left navigation bar, click Networking > Static Routes.

 Enter the Static Route URL.

 The name of a static route has lowercase alphanumeric characters, or a hyphen, and must begin and end with an alphanumeric character, and must not be certain keywords, and it must be at least 4 characters and less than 64 characters long.

 Click CONTINUE.
 The static route is created.

-To bind a static route to an externally exposed endpoint, which is defined in a package, during the deployment process:
+To bind a static route to an externally exposed endpoint defined in a package, during deployment:

 Select an external network endpoint from the drop-down list.